PatoAR/amplify-roark/README.md

 Front end webapp repository for Perkins News Service.
 Back-end in AWS Lambda fetches, processes and stores news articles in dynambodb.
 The articles are distributed to varios channels (whatsapp, telegram) and to this webapp via AppSync subscriptions or long-polling.

 ## ToDo's
+- Have databses on dynamodb carry the stage (prod-dev) name
 - Articles shown on login are too few, investigate
 - Implement SES for email campaign
 - Migrate email from Zoho to AWS Workmail